hypergonial/hikari-miru/docs/guides/migrating_from_v3.md

 This guide tries to help you migrate an existing application using miru v3 to v4, and explore some of the changes you need to make.

+!!! warning
+    `miru` v4 bumps the minimum required Python version to **3.10** or higher.
+If this is unsuitable for your usecase, you should continue using v3.

 ## Client

 `miru.install()` has been removed in v4, in an effort to stop relying on global state.

 Instead, you need to create [`Client`][miru.client.Client], and pass your bot to it:

 === "v4"